Wafer (electronics): Analytical die count estimation

 In order to minimize the cost per die, manufacturers wish to maximize the number of dies that can be made from a single wafer; dies always have a square or rectangular shape due to the constraint of wafer dicing.
 In general, this is a computationally complex problem with no analytical solution, dependent on both the area of the dies as well as their aspect ratio (square or rectangular) and other considerations such as the width of the scribeline or saw lane, and additional space occupied by alignment and test structures.
+(By simplifying the problem so that the scribeline and saw lane are both zero-width, the wafer is perfectly circular with no flats, and the dies have a square aspect ratio, we arrive at the Gauss Circle Problem, an unsolved open problem in mathematics.)

-Note that gross DPW formulas account only for wafer area that is lost because it cannot be used to make physically complete dies; gross DPW calculations do not account for yield loss due to defects or parametric issues.
+Note that formulas estimating the gross dies per wafer (DPW) account only for the number of complete dies that can fit on the wafer; gross DPW calculations do not account for yield loss among those complete dies due to defects or parametric issues.